13 Max Televisión: Founding and early operations

+Broadcasts

 Initially, Canal 13 began broadcasting national programming, although it was also characterized by the promotion of local and regional production.
 Part of its programming was and is made up of purely local production programs, with content of interest to the province and the region.
 National programming was obtained from the purchase of pre-recorded material from the firm Proartel, a Buenos Aires company that managed programming for the entire country and, in turn, exploited the national license of Canal 13 de Buenos Aires.

 Likewise, one of the first local productions presented by Canal 13 was a cultural series called "El patio de don Tunque", which reflected the daily activities of Corrientes, with folkloric and chamamecero numbers.
 In turn, an icon of Canal 13's local programming was its own newscast, which would acquire prominence within society, due to its coverage of current events in the city, recording historical moments such as the construction and subsequent inauguration of the General Belgrano Bridge between 1969 and 1973, or the arrival to the city of Pope John Paul II, in 1987.

 The technological update was also part of the evolution of Channel 13, since in 1978 and along with the national signals, the first color broadcasts began, for which the total renovation of the equipment was necessary.

 In this way and as in the experience of the inauguration of the signal, its owners would once again be in charge of providing televisions to homes, in order to arrive with the updated signal.
 At that time, a new problem would also arise, due to the difficulties arising from the constant changes of ownership in the provision of national programming.

+Renewals and affilitations

 On November 12, 1982, by means of Decree 1207, the National Executive Chamber renewed its license.

 On October 27, 1983, by means of Decree 2775, «Río Paraná TV S.R.L. (licensee of Canal 13) authorized the arrival of María Antonieta Gómez, Jorge Félix Gómez and Félix María Gómez.

 For this reason, at the beginning of the '90s, Channel 13 would sign a contract with Telefe, for the partial relaying of its programming, this being transmitted partly live and partly on a delayed basis.
 Currently, Channel 13's programming continues to present purely local content, added to the relays of the Buenos Aires network.

 On July 5, 1999, by means of Decree 711, the National Executive Chamber authorized Río Paraná TV S.R.L. the entrance of María Antonieta Danuzzo Desimoni.

 Just as the renewal reached the station, the name of the station was not immune to it either, since in 2008 and after being known since its inauguration simply as Canal 13, Río Paraná TV S.R.L. decides to change the commercial name of the station, becoming called 13 Max Televisión.